 The smaller and lighter your product is, the fewer fees you’ll pay.

 And if those fees above weren’t enough, you are charged a referral fee on every sale.
 For most sellers, this will be a flat 15% or less.

 Because this is basically a “commission” to Amazon for the opportunity to use their customer base for you to get a sale, referral fees are only paid after the sale has been made.

-For more information, here is the complete overview of all Amazon’s fees and fee calculator.
+For more information, here is the complete overview of all fees and the Amazon FBA calculator.

 Be sure to factor this into your margins.

 Sales tax may not be a problem if your inventory is only in one state and you only sell within that state.

 But Amazon doesn’t operate this way.
 With fulfillment centers all over the country and the fact that your inventory can be bought from any state, it can make it hard to keep track of which state sales tax applies.

 Not to mention that Amazon can also move your inventory to any fulfillment center at any time, and you would have no idea unless you were keeping an eye on it all the time.

 Luckily TaxJar was created for Amazon sellers to stay on top of their tax requirements.
 Check them out.